CarlosViniMSouza/DSA-Educative/content/part01.md

 """
 ```

+## Applications:

+1 - Shared storage of related values or objects, i.e. myDogs;

+2 - Data collections you’ll loop through;

+3 - Collections of data structures, such as a list of tuples;

 ## Common Operations:

 1 - Remove even integers from list;

 2 - Merge two sorted lists;

 3 - Find minimum value in a list;

 4 - Maximum sum sublist;

 5 - Print products of all elements;

-*let's go explorer this operations*
+*Let's go explorer this operations*